cyber-sierra/challenges-ext/README.md

 # Backend engineer challenge
-This branch in the repository contains an assignment for potential Backend engineers at Cyber Sierra, you can apply for a job at:  https://cybersierra.freshteam.com/jobs/mt1GDbnHgarR/backend-engineer-remote
+This branch in the repository contains an assignment for Backend roles at Cyber Sierra

 ## Assignment 1: